daneroo/ir-logo/README.md

 ### To netlify

 This is wired up un netlify for CD.
-_There is a netlyfy.toml config which account for 404 on missing routes_
+_There is a netlify.toml config which account for 404 on missing routes_

-Also the `.nvmrc` selects the node version for netliy build
+Also the `.nvmrc` selects the node version for netlify build

 ```bash
 # On commit to master branch